MarkMastro/spacestagram/README.md

 For the purposes of this project, Shopify is extending our mission to Make Commerce Better for Everyone to include the whole entire universe.
 Please build us an app to help share photos from one of NASA’s image APIs.

+The live version of the app is available at www.markmastropaolo.com

 ### Technology

 This app was created in React and styled components.